psychemedia/sin-eater-resources/resources/BYGNS_bye-gones.md

 The following letter appeared in the Times of October 28.

 Sir,— Mr Hartland's letter raises several very interesting points which would require to be discussed at some length.
-I must, however, confine myself to the question mainly raised by my first letter— the evidence for the recentexistence of the sin-eater.
+I must, however, confine myself to the question mainly raised by my first letter— the evidence for the recent existence of the sin-eater.

 As I should explain, did space permit, I do not regard analogical evidence as very satisfactory,for two reasons— (1) Aubrey may have misinterpreted a ceremony which he saw (he does not tell us that the name sin-eater was used, I think); (2) the sin- eater, if he existed, may not unreasonably be regarded as the result of a misunderstanding of other customs.